Research

 3D printing has revolutionized manufacturing; 3D printed materials remain subpar.
 In stereolithography 3D printing, the photopolymerized materials notoriously lack toughness.

-Can phase-changing photopolymers breakthrough material properites in SLA/DLP 3D Printing?
+Can phase-changing photopolymers break through material properties in SLA/DLP 3D Printing?

 Example publications